 Fill out your online application, saving your progress as you go.

-Gather and submit your application documents as follows:
+Gather and submit your application documents.

 - A statement of purpose: This is your chance to explain your motivation for applying, your educational and professional background, and why you feel the online programme is right for you.
+This may not be a mandatory step for your programme, so please consult your Student Recruitment Coordinator for more details.

 - Curriculum vitae (CV) or résumé: You need to supply an up-to-date CV, so we can verify your skills and experience.
 This helps us to make sure you have the right entry requirements and appropriate background for the programme you wish to study.
 It’s a chance for you to demonstrate your suitability as a prospective student, rather than an employee.